 Shelling kills 2 in Aleppo as Assad supporters celebrate

-ALEPPO, Syria (AP) -- Shells slammed into the northern Syrian city of Aleppo Thursday, killing two people as thousands of government supporters gathered in a main square nearby to celebrate last month's capture of the city's eastern neighborhoods from rebels.
+ALEPPO, Syria (AP) -- Rebel shells slammed into the northern Syrian city of Aleppo Thursday, killing two people as thousands of government supporters gathered in a main square nearby to celebrate last month's capture of the city's eastern neighborhoods.

-The shells struck a few kilometers (miles) from Saadallah al-Jabiri Square, where national music was blaring from giant loudspeakers and people danced and chanted pro-government slogans.
+The shells struck a few kilometers (miles) from Saadallah al-Jabiri Square, where nationalist music was blaring from giant loudspeakers and people danced and chanted pro-government slogans.

 The gathering dispersed shortly afterward, highlighting the fragile security in the city.
 The capture of Aleppo on Dec.
-22 brought Syria's largest city back to the full control of Syrian authorities for the first time since July 2012, marking Assad's biggest victory since the uprising against him began nearly six years ago.
+22 brought Syria's largest city back to the full control of authorities for the first time since July 2012, marking Syrian President Bashar Assad's biggest victory since the uprising against him began nearly six years ago.

 "We are here to celebrate the victory in Aleppo," said housewife Faten Sawwas, as she left the square with her two daughters.
 "God willing the crisis is beginning to end and we will rebuild Syria."